sourcecode347/Ubuntu_12.04_14.04_Old_Releases_sources.list/README.md

 # Last Working Test : 01/09/22

 Working /etc/apt/sources.list for Ubuntu 12.04 & 14.04

-Test & Working on 01/09/22 in a old dev board(PCduino3 Nano)
+Tested & Working on 01/09/22 in a Old Dev Board(PCDuino3 Nano)

 # Installation on Ubuntu 14.04 Nand image for PCDuino3 Nano